Diane Pétrin, Women’s Advocate

 Sarah Murphy, Program Coordinator

 Originally from Newfoundland, Sarah moved to the Yukon from Ontario to join the VFWC team in 2016.
 As the Program Coordinator for the centre, she is involved in many aspects of our operations, though one of her main focuses is gender-based violence prevention, awareness, and education.
 Her role encompasses communications, finance, coordination of collective meetings, helping with drop-in, and working with our community partners on advocating for women and a variety of campaigns.
 In addition to this, Sarah supports programs run by VFWC such as the Girls and Trans* Club, A Safe Place, Moms and Kids, Community Kitchen, and the Community Volunteer Income Tax Clinic.
 An avid outdoorsperson, Sarah can often be found enjoying the Yukon's beauty by hiking, biking or canoeing.
 Otherwise, she spends her free time reading, playing music and cheering on her beloved Toronto Maple Leafs.
-Sarah has a Masters in Social Work from Carleton University, as well as a Bachelor of Political Science from St. Francis Xavier University.
+Sarah has a Masters in Social Work from Carleton University, as well as a Bachelor of Arts in Political Science from St. Francis Xavier University.

 Sarah can be reached at (867) 667-2693 or firstname.lastname@example.org.